|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The shaky handheld shots through the windshield:

-Earlier Friday afternoon, I took my car to get new tires and an alignment in anticipation of a chase into Arkansas on Saturday morning.
+Earlier Friday afternoon, I took my car to get new tires and an alignment in anticipation of an expedition into Arkansas on Saturday morning.
 The left rear wheel had been producing some vibration and noise, which I attributed to uneven wear/bad alignment.
 The techs discovered that the noise had in fact been due to a bad bearing, not the tire.
 Unfortunately, the replacement bearing would not be available until Saturday morning.
 I drove home with the new tires on, and sure enough, the noise/vibration was just as bad as before.
 So, my Saturday morning departure plans were dashed by having to get the bearing replaced.
 That was all well and good, because my morning wake-up data check and visible satellite loop revealed that the setup down south wasn't worth the drive anyway.

 Instead, I chose to check out the freezing rain icing taking place northwest of St. Louis.
 I drove to Hannibal and back via US 61, and found the thickest icing between Troy and Bowling Green.
 The roads had been well-treated, and I didn't encounter any issues in that arena.
 The thickest ice looked to be just over 1/4 inch.
 Here are a few images from the maximum icing zone: